 Istomin and Rose met in New York in 1943.
 Rose had just joined the New York Philharmonic.
 At Istomin’s debut on November 22, 1943, he sat next to the principal cello, Joseph Schuster, and subsequently let his elder colleague play the famous solo in the Andante of Brahms’ Second Concerto.
 Rose became principal cellist the next year and participated in all the concerts Istomin gave with the New York Philharmonic until 1951: under Rodzinski (Beethoven 4 and 5, in 1944 and 1946), Szell (Chopin 2 in 1948) and Stokowski (Mozart K. 271 in 1949).
 Istomin and Rose also had many opportunities to play chamber music together informally in New York, as they were part of the same small group of musician friends.

-The musical collaboration between Istomin and Rose was very smooth, as long as they didn’t need words and their intuitions matched.
-As soon as there was a discussion, it could be very tense.
+The musical collaboration between Istomin and Rose was very smooth, as long as they was no need for words and their sense of intuition matched, but as soon as there was a discussion, it could become very heated.
 Istomin was always convinced of his musical ideas and not at all diplomatic in the way he expressed them.
-Rose, who drew upon by his knowledge of the repertoire and his experience as a teacher, did not give in easily!
+Rose, who drew upon his vast knowledge of the repertoire and his experience as a teacher, did not give in easily!
 Rose and Istomin gave very few duo concerts but they played sonatas in various chamber music programs, especially for the debut of the Trio in Ravinia and throughout the Beethoven year.
 The Brahms Second was one of their favorites, as Rose was particularly fond of the second movement which, according to him, was one of the peaks of Brahms’ music.
 It should be noted that Rose recorded the Brahms Sonatas in August 1982 with Istomin’s closest disciple, Jean-Bernard Pommier.

 In 1970, Istomin’s decision to give up recording the Beethoven Cello Sonatas because of his conflict with Columbia was a tragedy for Rose.
 He considered this project as “the realization of a lifelong ambition”.